vainia/stepn-enhanced-filter/README.md

 Chrome extension is comming soon...

-![image](https://user-images.githubusercontent.com/38167469/181298364-0b3c0382-5f88-4984-9e86-b5da1a36a19f.png)

 If you have any suggessions to this project, don't hesitate to write me.
 You can find me by this nickname @inapolsky or vanias2806@gmail.com

+## Change log

+### v1.0.0 - Base Attributes Filter
+![image](https://user-images.githubusercontent.com/38167469/181298364-0b3c0382-5f88-4984-9e86-b5da1a36a19f.png)

+### v1.1.0 - Sockets Filter

 Donations are welcomed `2stFvNdELDQ56C6vD71Lt3jKN9Th4r7cfkpJchwyxJ6x` (GST|GMT|SOL)